 Members of North Star Behavioral Health were among the visitors, and Emmonak’s newest Behavioral Health Village Clinic Supervisor, Deirdre Piotrowski, introduced herself while painting children’s faces.

 ESRC Dental Health Aide Therapists advanced preventative dentistry by applying fluoride treatments to children’s teeth and demonstrating the proper way to brush.
 Dental Assistants put on the tooth costume, which was a big hit with the kids.

-Other participating departments included Community Health & Wellness teams addressing diabetes and nicotine prevention and control, healthy hearts and WIC.
+Other participating departments included Community Health & Wellness teams addressing diabetes and tobacco prevention and control, healthy hearts and WIC.
 Stephanie Rossland, YK’s Benefits Manager, showed visitors why YKHC is such a great place to work.